AL Object ID Ninja

 Making it extra secure: configuring your own back end

 The extension uses public Azure Functions endpoints for communication with the back-end service.
 You don't need to configure anything.
-However, it's okay to be concerned about your information being shared across a public network with public services, you may want to deploy your own AL Object ID Ninja infrastructure.
+However, if you are concerned with your information being shared across a public network with public services, you may want to deploy your own AL Object ID Ninja infrastructure.

 While AL Object ID Ninja does not expose any of your sensitive information, since this is a public service, you may want to use your own back end instead.
 This is possible.
 In that case, do this:

 These features are planned for future versions: